 Either way, it tastes like nostalgia.

-The iced matcha girlies have entered their winter era
+The iced matcha enthusiasts have embraced the winter season.

 Winter matcha is creamier, slightly sweeter, and served warm with oat milk.